jsonmaur/phoenix-svg/README.md

 <a href="https://github.com/jsonmaur/phoenix-svg/actions/workflows/test.yml"><img alt="Test Status" src="https://img.shields.io/github/actions/workflow/status/jsonmaur/phoenix-svg/test.yml?label=&style=for-the-badge&logo=github"></a> <a href="https://hexdocs.pm/phoenix_svg/"><img alt="Hex Version" src="https://img.shields.io/hexpm/v/phoenix_svg?style=for-the-badge&label=&logo=elixir" /></a>

-Use inline SVGs in your [Phoenix](https://www.phoenixframework.org) application for defining custom icon libraries.
+Use inline SVGs in your [Phoenix](https://www.phoenixframework.org) application.
 This module will load the files during compilation so you don't have to worry about performance, handle refreshing the cache when the files change, inline the SVG tags into your templates, and includes support for defining custom attributes with defaults in the config.

 ## Getting Started